-This paper examines the distinction between knowledge and truth in Benjamin's writing.
-It considers this distinction in relation to two sets of ideas that seem at cross-purposes: his conception of technology as 'construction' in his writing on the nineteenth century; and his view that genuine historical knowledge belongs to the sphere of experience.
+This paper examines the connections between knowledge and history in Benjamin's writing on the topic of revolution.
+It considers these connections in relation to two sets of ideas that seem at cross-purposes: his conception of 'the origin' in his writing on the seventeenth century German mourning play; and the view developed in his work on the nineteenth century that genuine historical knowledge belongs to the sphere of experience.

 Alison Ross teaches Philosophy at Monash University in Melbourne.
 She works mainly in the fields of aesthetics, the history of modern philosophy and critical theory.
 Her books include The Aesthetic Paths of Philosophy: Presentation in Kant, Heidegger, Lacoue-Labarthe and Nancy(2007), Walter Benjamin's Concept of the Image (2015), and History and Revolution in Walter Benjamin: A Conceptual Analysis (2018).

 Day 2: Thursday 14 Dec